Bart the Murderer

 "Bart the Murderer" is the fourth episode of the third season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on October 10, 1991.
-In the episode, Bart stumbles upon a Mafia bar after having bad luck at school.
+It originally aired on Fox in the United States on October 10, 1991.
+In the episode, Bart stumbles upon a Mafia-owned club.
 The owner of the bar, mobster Fat Tony, hires Bart as a bartender.
-When Principal Skinner goes missing after punishing him at school, Bart is put on trial for his murder.
+When Principal Skinner goes missing after giving Bart detention, Bart is put on trial, accused of murdering Skinner.